Granatina/Template10-wiki/Docs-|-HamburgerMenu.md

 - **PrimaryButtons** (IEnumerable)

 > This property allows developers to add in the panel the main sections of the application, which are displayed at the top.
-Each section is represented with a NavigationButtonInfo control, which offers some built in features like predefined styles, automaticatic navigation, etc.
+Each section is represented with a HamburgerButtonInfo control, which offers some built in features like predefined styles, automaticatic navigation, etc.

 - **SecondaryButtons** (IEnumerable)